pyriemann.transfer.TLCenter¶

 Fit TLCenter.

-Calculate the mean of all matrices in each domain.
+For each domain, calculates the mean of matrices of this domain.

 Set of SPD matrices.